jacobncyr/sql-project-1/cleaning_data.md

 --sales_by_sku tables and cleaned the data for them, the products and analytics tables have been cleaned -- within themselves leaving just the all sessions table for cleaning.

+--the unit price in analytics needs to be divided by 1000000 like the description says. update analytics set unit_price = unit_price / 1000000

+--checking totaltransactionrevenue in all_sessions for unique values other than null SELECT totaltransactionrevenue
+FROM all_sessions
+WHERE totaltransactionrevenue IS not NULL;

+--checking for null columns i found the productrefund ammount only had null values.

+SELECT productrefundamount
+FROM all_sessions
+WHERE productrefundamount IS not NULL;

+-- Removing the null column
+alter table all_sessions
+drop column productrefundamount;

+--this queary reveals that itemquantity is a null column, it only hass null values SELECT itemquantity
+FROM all_sessions
+WHERE itemquantity IS no NULL;

+--checking itemquanity and itemrevenue both reveal null columns. removing with alter table all_sessions drop column itemquantity;

+alter table all_sessions
+drop column itemrevenue;

+--while checking totaltransactions non null values i see that i need to convert to bigint -- Add a new bigint column
+ALTER TABLE all_sessions
+ADD COLUMN new_totaltransactionrevenue bigint;

+--Update the new column with converted values
+UPDATE all_sessions
+SET new_totaltransactionrevenue = CAST(totaltransactionrevenue AS bigint);

+--Drop the old text column
+ALTER TABLE all_sessions
+DROP COLUMN totaltransactionrevenue;

+--Rename the new column to the original column name ALTER TABLE all_sessions
+RENAME COLUMN new_totaltransactionrevenue TO totaltransactionrevenue;

+-- null values removed from totaltransactionrevenue UPDATE all_sessions
+SET totaltransactionrevenue = COALESCE(totaltransactionrevenue, 0);

+--notice removing the null values from transactions would be a similar operation

+UPDATE all_sessions
+SET transactions = COALESCE(transactions, 0);

+--timeonsite seems to be an integer value. you cant have negative time values so if its null its zero.

+UPDATE all_sessions
+SET timeonsite = COALESCE(timeonsite, 0);

+--sessionqualitydim seems to be a scale of some sort so it needs to have its null values zeroed.

+UPDATE all_sessions
+SET sessionqualitydim = COALESCE(sessionqualitydim, 0);

+--this command shows me transactionrevenue has information, its not alot of information but ill keep it.
+-- ill also convert the null to zero. select transactionrevenue from all_sessions where transactionrevenue is not null

+UPDATE all_sessions
+SET transactionrevenue = COALESCE(transactionrevenue, 0);

+--using code like this i can quickly check all columns for non null values.
+--if i find only null values the column can be discarded

+select productrevenue
+from all_sessions
+where  productrevenue is not null;

+--searchkeyword is the last null column i removed it with ALTER TABLE all_sessions
+DROP COLUMN searchkeyword;

+--this handy 2 lines converts my charactervarying to zero if there is a null value, --a further modification and i can quickly remove null values in numeric columns

+ALTER TABLE all_sessions
+ALTER COLUMN productquantity TYPE integer USING (COALESCE(NULLIF(productquantity, ''), '0')::integer);

+--productrevenue was screwed up dont forget to get it from a new import and fix it ****************************************************************

+--currencycode can have its null values replaced with a'no data' string

+UPDATE all_sessions
+SET currencycode = COALESCE(currencycode, 'no data');

+--transactionid is alphanumeric so i will replace the nulls with 'no data'

+UPDATE all_sessions
+SET transactionid= COALESCE(transactionid, 'no data');

+--pagetitle is text so i will coalesce with 'no data' for null values

+UPDATE all_sessions
+SET pagetitle = COALESCE(pagetitle, 'no data');

+--ecommerceaction_option  is text so i will coalesce with 'no data' for null values

+UPDATE all_sessions
+SET ecommerceaction_option = COALESCE(ecommerceaction_option, 'no data');